By Chef: Brendan

 The paste de résistance is the doenjang, my preferred fermented soybean (even though my dog is named Miso).
 This was my first experiment to see if doenjang would work the same as miso in baked goods, and it blew me away with the backbone of nuttiness it brings to the bar.
 If you’re a first-time doenjang buyer for this recipe, make sure to read the ingredients list — some have added anchovies, seafood, garlic, onion, or some combination of savory ingredients.
 These bars taste better with minimal-ingredient doenjang (soybeans, water, and a fermentation agent like koji) but if you accidentally grab one with ‘chovies in it, it still will be delicious — just a tidge more savory.

-Category: Baking, Desserts
+Categories: Baking, Desserts

 Leave a Reply